 We’re in!
 Are you?

-Childhood food poverty has been highlighted this year in the UK by Marcus Rashford and the press surrounding his campaign.
-Did you know that it’s actually an issue that is definitely on the rise here in the Bailiwick too?
+Childhood food poverty has been highlighted in the UK by Marcus Rashford and the press surrounding his campaign.
+Did you know that it’s actually an issue that is on the rise here in the Bailiwick too?
 Guernsey Welfare operates the island’s largest food bank and they have seen an increase in demand from families who are looking for support.
-They’re busier than ever this year, and with that comes the need for more donations.
+They’re busier than ever, and with that comes the need for more donations.
 You can help by simply buying an extra jar of coffee or a can of vegetables next time you pop to the shop - most of the big supermarkets have collection points where you can donate an item from your shop.

 You know what it’s like.
 You pop into the shop for just one or two things (well - make that three, now that you’re including your food bank donation) and you have to wait for ages in the queue.
 Next time you’re shopping, pay it forward and let someone who has just a few things in their basket jump the queue.
 It's a kind moment that will make them smile.
 Plus, and no guarantees here, the next time it could be you!